danwilliams/standards-rs/README.md

 There are currently no Clippy configuration options set by defualt as part of the recommended coding standards setup.

+### Giving reasons

+When a lint is disabled, i.e. an exception is added to allow the associated behaviour, it is important to give a reason for doing so.
+This can be done by adding a comment, but it is much better to do so in a manner that is enforceable.
+There is a Rust feature called `lint_reasons` that allows this, but it is currently unstable.
+Discussions have come on a long way recently (i.e. in 2023), and it looks like it, along with the now-associated `#[expect()]` attribute, will be stabilised in the near future.

+Therefore, to take advantage of this, the following approach is recommended:

+ 1. Add the following to your `Cargo.toml` file:

+    ```toml
+    [features]
+    reasons = []
+    ```

+    This will create a feature on your crate called `reasons`, which will be disabled by default.

+ 2. Add the following to your `main.rs` or `lib.rs` file:

+    ```rust
+    #![cfg_attr(feature = "reasons", feature(lint_reasons))]
+    ```

+    This will enable the `lint_reasons` Rust feature if the `reasons` crate feature is enabled.
+Note, this is included in the [complete configuration](#complete-configuration) provided above.

+ 3. When adding an exception for a lint, i.e. allowing the associated behaviour, instead of simply using `#[allow()]`, use the following approach:

+    ```rust
+    #[cfg_attr(    feature = "reasons",  allow(LINTNAME, reason = "EXPLANATION"))]
+    #[cfg_attr(not(feature = "reasons"), allow(LINTNAME))]
+    ```

+    For instance, to allow unused code by disabling the `dead_code` lint:

+    ```rust
+    #[cfg_attr(    feature = "reasons",  allow(dead_code, reason = "This is not intended to be used yet"))]
+    #[cfg_attr(not(feature = "reasons"), allow(dead_code))]
+    ```

+    Note, the same approach applies for file-level declarations, i.e.
+    `#![allow()]`.

+ 4. When building, you can build normally by using `cargo build` and `cargo clippy`.
+Assuming you are on the `stable` Rust toolchain, the lints will be disabled, and the reasons will be ignored.
+Then, when you want to run a check that all reasons are present, you can use the following:

+    ```sh
+    cargo +nightly clippy --features reasons
+    ```

+    This will enable the `reasons` crate feature, which will enable the `lint_reasons` Rust feature, which will enable the `reason` attribute.
+    Assuming you are using the recommended lints, the `clippy::allow_attributes_without_reason` lint will be enabled, which will cause Clippy to fail if any reasons are missing.

+This approach only requires a single additional line of code per lint, and provides a way to enforce the presence of reasons.
+In that regard it is no more verbose than adding a comment, but benefits from linting checks.
+It is also easy to amend when the Rust feature is eventually stabilised.

+Note that in order for this approach to work, you will need to have the `nightly` Rust toolchain installed.
+You can do this by running `rustup install nightly`.
+You do not have to switch over to the `nightly` toolchain, as the commands above will use it only when specifically requested.

+It is advisable to develop using the `stable` toolchain, especially when writing libraries, but keeping an eye on the future of Rust and discretely using certain features can be very beneficial.

 ## Filesystem layout